 When Should You See a Doctor for a Jammed Finger?

 Jammed fingers are very common but unfortunately often overlooked.
-While resting and icing your jammed finger can help reduce the pain and swelling, if your symptoms persist, do not hesitate to call a doctor.
+While resting and icing your jammed finger can help reduce the pain and swelling, if your symptoms persist, it could require hand surgery, do not hesitate to call a doctor.

 At Alexander Orthopaedic Associates, we are passionate about helping our patients heal.
 If you or a loved one is in need of medical attention, do not hesitate to call us.
 We are ready and able to assist you with any of your needs.